ProEcho1/DMANet/README.md

 <h1 align='center'>
-    DMANet: A Dynamic Multiscale Anti-Aliasing Network for Time Series Forecasting
+    Anti-Aliasing Matters: A Dynamic Network for Time Series Forecasting
 </h1>

-This code is a PyTorch implementation of our paper **"DMANet: A Dynamic Multiscale Anti-Aliasing Network for Time Series Forecasting"**.
+This code is a PyTorch implementation of our paper **"Anti-Aliasing Matters: A Dynamic Network for Time Series Forecasting"**.

-**[Highlight] This code is the version as of September 01, 2025, and the updated code will be released upon acceptance of the paper.** **The latest source code will be released when the paper is accepted.**
+**[Highlight] This code is the version as of January 29, 2026, and the updated code will be released upon acceptance of the paper.** **The latest source code will be released when the paper is accepted.**

 ## Overall Architecture